DennisDawson/DennisDawson.github.io/vm.md

 The result returned is a row count of 50.

-### Example: Using RecordService to Control Row Access
+### Example: Using RecordService to Control Row-level Access

 You can also define a view and assign access that restricts a user to certain rows in the data set.